Economic Neutral Position: How to best replicate not fully replicable liabilities: Expansion Results

 \end{corollary} The corresponding result for the expected shortfall is again a direct consequence of Lemma \ref{lem:QuantIntegr}. \begin{corollary} In the one-dimensional case, the expansion of $\ES_\alpha[S(\phi)]$ in the asset volatility $\sigma \in \{\sigma_{N},\sigma_{lN}\}$ up to forth order as $\sigma \to 0$ is given by

 \end{corollary}

-\begin{remark} {\rm In contrast to the value-at-risk case, all expansions of $\phi\to \ES_\alpha[S(\phi)]$ up to fourth order have $\phi^* = q$ as (local) minimum, refer also to Figure \ref{fig:VaRES_vs_phi_highAssetVol}.
+\begin{remark} {\rm In contrast to the value-at-risk case, all correction terms of the expansions of $\phi\to \ES_\alpha[S(\phi)]$ up to fourth order have $\phi^* = q$ as (local) minimum, refer also to Figure \ref{fig:VaRES_vs_phi_highAssetVol}.
 This is consistent with Theorem \ref{thm:SpecialPoint_phi_ql} stating that the risk-minimizing asset allocation equals $\qL$ independently of the distribution of $X$ and $L$. } \end{remark}

-\subsection{Numerical Analysis}
+\section{Numerical Analysis}